Cocoa bean: Lawsuits

 In 2021, several companies were named in a class action lawsuit filed by eight former children from Mali who alleged that the companies aided and abetted their enslavement on cocoa plantations in Ivory Coast.
 The suit accused Barry Callebaut, Cargill, The Hershey Company, Mars, Mondelez, Nestlé, and Olam International, of knowingly engaging in forced labour, and the plaintiffs sought damages for unjust enrichment, negligent supervision, and intentional infliction of emotional distress.

+This case was dismissed by U.S. District Judge Dabney Friedrich because a "traceable connection" between the defendant companies and the specific plantations where plaintiffs were enslaved could not be established.

 Production

-In 2020, world production of cocoa beans was 5.8 million tonnes, led by Ivory Coast with 38% of the total.
-Secondary producers were Ghana and Indonesia (each with about 14%).
+In 2022, world production of cocoa beans was 5.87 million tonnes, led by Ivory Coast with 38% of the total, while secondary producers were Ghana and Indonesia (table).

 Cocoa trading

 Cocoa beans are traditionally shipped and stored in burlap sacks, in which the beans are susceptible to pest attacks.
 Fumigation with methyl bromide was to be phased out globally by 2015.
-Additional cocoa protection techniques for shipping and storage include the application of pyrenoids as well as hermetic storage in sealed bags or containers with lowered oxygen concentrations.
+Additional cocoa protection techniques for shipping and storage include the application of pyrenoids, as well as hermetic storage in sealed bags or containers with lowered oxygen concentrations.
 Safe long-term storage facilitates the trading of cocoa products at commodity exchanges.

 Cocoa beans, cocoa butter and cocoa powder are traded on futures markets.
 The London market is based on West African cocoa and New York on cocoa predominantly from Southeast Asia.
 Cocoa is the world's smallest soft commodity market.
 The futures price of cocoa butter and cocoa powder is determined by multiplying the bean price by a ratio.
 The combined butter and powder ratio has tended to be around 3.5.
 If the combined ratio falls below 3.2 or so, production ceases to be economically viable and some factories cease extraction of butter and powder and trade exclusively in cocoa liquor.

 Cocoa futures traded on the ICE Futures US Softs exchange, are valued at 10 Tonnes per contract with a tick size of 1 and tick value of US$10.

 Sustainability

 Multiple international and national initiatives collaborate to support sustainable cocoa production.
 These include the Swiss Platform for Sustainable Cocoa (SWISSCO), the German Initiative on Sustainable Cocoa (GISCO), and Beyond Chocolate, Belgium.
 A memorandum between these three initiatives was signed in 2020 to measure and address issues including child labor, living income, deforestation and supply chain transparency.
 Similar partnerships between cocoa producing and consuming countries are being developed, such as the cooperation between the International Cocoa Organization (ICCO) and the Ghanaian Cocoa Authority, who aim to increase the proportion of sustainable cocoa being imported from Ghana to Switzerland to 80% by 2025.
 The ICCO is engaged in projects around the world to support sustainable cocoa production and provide current information on the world cocoa market.
+Cocoa is one of seven commodities included in the EU Regulation on Deforestation-free products (EUDR), which aims to guarantee that the products European Union (EU) citizens consume do not contribute to deforestation or forest degradation worldwide.